Parlin-Galanodel/PythonComputingProject-2ndYr/PyProject/ReadMe.txt

 (https://github.com/Parlin-Galanodel/PythonComputingProject-2ndYr/tree/master/PyProject)

-    Tips: The source code was carefully tested and was guaranted that it could be run on my own laptop(python 2.7.9, anaconda distribution, windows 7 professional version).
-But it sometimes failed on computers in computing suite when running in ipython or qtconsole.
+    Tips: The source code was carefully tested and was guaranted that it could be run on my own laptoppython 2.7.9, anaconda distribution, windows 7 professional version).
+But it(Singlesurface.py & Planocovex.py to be exactly) sometimes failed on computers in computing suite when running in ipython or qtconsole.

 	  Considering about the fact that Enthought distribution was use in college, it might because the internal difference between two different distributions and I could not solve it.